-Our Senior coordinator of Men’s Health and Wellbeing, psychologist Jason Campbell, describes the program and what is on offer:
+Our Senior coordinator of Men’s Health, Wellbeing and Counselling, psychologist Jason Campbell, describes the program and what is on offer:

-“At La Trobe, we recognize the unique needs of male and male-identifying students when it comes to maintaining good mental health and wellbeing”.
-The role of the Men’s Health and Wellbeing program is to help support you in achieving your own goals and what you want to get out of life.
+“At La Trobe, we recognize the unique needs of male and male-identifying students when it comes to maintaining good mental health.
+The role of the Men’s Health and Wellbeing program is to help support you in achieving your own goals and what you want to get out of life”.

 Men seeking support – it’s not always easy

-“Thankfully men are learning to focus on their mental health and wellbeing and to consider that seeking support is also a sign of strength”.
-Jason notes “men are also wanting to have more conversations to help other men in their world (e.g., mates, Dad, brothers etc) and that is a big part of this program”.
+“Thankfully men are learning to be more flexible with these beliefs and expectations and are considering that seeking support is also a sign of strength”.
+Jason notes “men are also wanting to have more conversations to help other guys and that is a big part of this program”.

 Support for the Men of La Trobe

-La Trobe University’s Men’s Wellbeing service is designed to provide dedicated support, information, and opportunities for connection for the men of Latrobe.
+La Trobe University’s Men’s Health & Wellbeing service is designed to provide dedicated counselling, information, and opportunities for connection for the men of Latrobe.
 Services include: